Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 ![](./media/image13.png)

+Notice that this contains just the sequence of the actual gene and we have discarded the non-coding DNA sequence from usptream and downstream of the gene.
+We can now perform analyses on this gene without confusing or confounding results arising from the up- and downstream flanking sequences.

 We can now try to gain insights into the structure, function and evolution of this gene by pasting its sequence, or the amino-acid sequence of its encoded protein, into various publicly available